 A description of an anti-inflammatory molecule under neuroendocrine regulation in an animal model and translation to the discovery of CABS1 as a biomarker of stress in humans and its potential applications.

-Cord Blood Flow Cytometric Predictors of Atopy, Wheeze and Lung Function in the CHILD Study
+Cord blood flow cytometric predictors of atopy and asthma in the CHILD Study

 Speaker: Dr. Judah Denburg